 For viewers, the Tipping Point competition is another opportunity to win big money through weekly and bi-weekly cash prizes of £10,000 and £20,000.
 The Tipping Point is seasonal so the comp above may be out of date.
 Below are a few other TV competitions we’ve recently added to the site.

-Dickinson’s Real Deal is giving you the chance to win £60,000 cash in this massive daytime ITV competition from David Dickinson!
+This Tipping Point competition is for £30,000!
+That’s right, you could win a massive cash prize in this draw from ITV.
 There’s no question to answer, it’s a prize draw...
-Closing date: 24-01-2019
+Closing date: 21-02-2019

 Tipping Point Competition Format & Rules

 Similar to other itv competitions, the competition is announced during the show and is usually a large cash prize on offer.
 Viewers can then enter the competition via telephone call, sms text message, online via the itv.com/win website or by using a postcard.
 Entering via post is the only “free” method as phone calls and text messages are premium rate, costing £1.50 + network fee per entry at the time of writing.
 Cash prizes so far have been offered weekly but announced daily, with multiple entries being allowed per phone number.
 At tv competition we publish the question and answer (if there is one), alongside information as to how you can enter, the deadlines and entry methods.

 The Tipping Point Game Show